Ifera/Ifera/README.md

 **Hey!
 I'm Tayyab!**

-A student of computer engineering and a software developer having 4+ years of experience in PHP.
-Also a backend game and web developer by passion with great interests in graphic designing and AI.
+A Computer Engineering major.
+A software developer having 6+ years of experience in PHP.
+Also a backend game and web developer by passion with great interests in Artificial Intelligence (AI) and graphic designing.
 Well-versed in numerous programming languages, proactive and always staying on top of demands in fast-paced environment.

 - 🌱 I’m currently learning Artifical Intelligence (Machine Learning).
 - 🔭 I have worked with C#, C++, PHP, HTML, Go, Python, Unity.